-Local area statistics are also compiled from the maps and related data e.g. the Local Authority level data on carbon dioxide emissions (Brophy, Tsagatakis, Passant, & Mould, 2011) and fuel use (Tsagatakis, Passant, & Mould, 2011) which have been produced for Defra and DECC (formerly BERR) since 2003.
+Local area statistics are also compiled from the maps and related data e.g. the Local Authority level data on carbon dioxide emissions (Webb N. , 2013b) and fuel use6 which have been produced for Defra and DECC (formerly BERR) since 2003.
 As of March 2008, these datasets were classified as National Statistics.

-1.2 Annual Cycle
+1.2 Annual cycle of map compilation

 The NAEI is compiled on an annual basis.
 Each year the full inventory time-series is recalculated to take account of improved data inputs and any advances in methodology.
-Updating the full time-series is an important process as it ensures that the entire dataset uses the most current methodology.
+Updating the full time-series is an important process as it ensures that the entire dataset is calculates using the most current methodology.
 National totals and temporal trends are reported to the European Commission (under systems supporting the National Emission Ceiling Directive and the European Union Monitoring Mechanism), UN/ECE, UNFCCC and other international fora.